nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 **Constraints**:
 * INDEX: The index must be a positive integer within the range: `[1, total number of recipes in the list]` (Provided the list is not empty).
-* NAME: The **exact** full name of the recipe must be given as input, partial names will not be processed .
+* NAME: The **exact** full name of the recipe must be given as input, partial names will not be processed.

 **Examples**:
 <br>